 “Good.
 Has everything been regular since then?”

-They all nod with approval.
+They all nod in approval.

 “How many children did your mother have in total?”

 “Eight, Master.
-A full life, Master,” I reply.
+A full life, Master,” I respond.

 “That’s appropriate.
 How many sons?”